tytydraco/yessleep/out/Theyre_everywhere_now_Are_any_of_you_still_normal.md

 Neither of them blinked.
 Neither of them moved.

-I called my friend Luke and told him about it when I got home.
+I called my friend Luke.

 *"Dude, it’s the subway.
 Creeps are part of the package."*